 YOUTUBE (GOD) IS DEAD!!!
 (Secondary Knowledge vs. Firsthand Knowledge)

-Why Watching Someone Talk About Soemthing They’ve Read, While not Un-useful, is Not the Same as Reading the Thing Yourself
+Why Watching Someone Talk About Something They’ve Read, While far from a total waste of time, is Not the Same as Reading the Thing Yourself

 6/9/17, 9:09 pm EDT